Colleen Wing: Fictional character biography

-Colleen was born in the mountains of Honshu, Japan, to Professor Lee Wing (a teacher of Asian history at Columbia University) and a mother whose ancestors were samurai and daimyōs.
-After her mother's death, Colleen's late maternal grandfather Kenji Ozawa taught her the ways of the samurai, in which she later became very skilled.
+Colleen was born in the mountains of Honshu, Japan, to Professor Lee Wing (a teacher of Asian history at Columbia University) and a mother, Azumi Ozawa, whose ancestors were samurai and daimyōs.
+She is half-Chinese and half-Japanese.
+After her mother's death, Colleen's maternal grandfather Kenji Ozawa taught her the ways of the samurai.
 Professor Wing learned from a monk that young warrior Iron Fist would come from that land to seek vengeance on his father's killer and sent Colleen to meet him.
 Professor Wing and Colleen befriended Iron Fist, and Colleen has acted as his ally in many of his exploits.
-In Colleen's first appearance, she met Iron Fist, and she then aided Iron Fist in battling the Cult of Kara-Kai.
+Colleen met Iron Fist and aided him in battling the Cult of Kara-Kai.
 Years later, Colleen went back to New York City to visit her father there.
 Upon arrival, she got caught in a gun battle by the local Manhattan police and some thugs.
 Luckily, she was rescued by officer Misty Knight, who eventually became her best friend.
 Later, when Knight's right arm was severely injured by a bomb explosion and was amputated, Colleen encouraged Knight to rise above her depression and return to an active role in life.
-Colleen and Knight formed a partnership as private investigators and called their firm Nightwing Restorations, Ltd. Due to Wing's samurai-style training and both partners' expertise in the Asian martial arts, they were dubbed "the Daughters of the Dragon."
+Colleen and Knight formed a partnership as private investigators and called their firm Nightwing Restorations, Ltd. Due to Colleen's samurai-style training and both partners' expertise in the Asian martial arts, they are dubbed the Daughters of the Dragon.

-Colleen was at one point captured by Master Khan and Angar the Screamer, who turned her into a mesmerized slave.
-Colleen battled Iron Fist, who finally freed her from their mental control.
-Colleen then teamed with Misty in opposing agents of the criminal Emil Vachon in Hong Kong.
-Colleen was captured by Emil Vachon, however, who turned her into a heroin addict.
-She was rescued by Misty Knight, overcame her addiction, and took vengeance on Vachon.
-Colleen then fought Davos, the second Steel Serpent, and met Spider-Man.

-Colleen later aided the X-Men and Sunfire in battling Moses Magnum in Japan.
-She accompanied the X-Men to Canada, and made romantic overtures towards Cyclops, whose girlfriend Jean Grey was presumed to be dead at the time.
-She was held prisoner by Arcade soon after that.